Mooncake1988/GoldenNuggets/PRODUCTION_DEPLOYMENT_FIX.md

 const processedBuffer = Buffer.from(htmlContent, 'utf-8');

-// CRITICAL: Remove stale Content-Length header set by express.static
+// CRITICAL: Remove stale Content-Length header set by express.static res.removeHeader('Content-Length');
-// The original header is based on unmodified file size, but we've modified the HTML
-// If we don't remove it, clients will stop reading at the old length, truncating the response res.removeHeader('Content-Length');

 // Set correct Content-Length for the processed content